greatcambino/onehundred/README.md

 # &there4; ONE HUNDRED &there4;
-## a fun short-form notepad app and archive
+## Summary: a fun and simple prompt-based notepad for short-form writing